softwarecrafters/website/README.md

 ![GIF showing how a mouse click logs the coordinates under the map to the console](docs/finding_coordinates.gif)

-## 🌐 Showing upcoming conferences on your conference page
+## 🌐 Showing some upcoming conferences on your conference page

 A lot of the conferences listed here also list their "sibling"-conferences on their website so your attendees might be inspired to visit another conference in our communities.
 We highly encourage you to do that and provide a couple of ways of sourcing our data, either live or at build-time of your website: